 Commonwealth Education partners launch roundtable event in advance of the Global Education Summit 2021

-In advance of the Global Education Summit 2021, co-hosted by the Governments of Kenya and the United Kingdom, Commonwealth Partners for Education* launched a virtual roundtable as an official side-event, which is also available on the GE Summit portal.
+In advance of the Global Education Summit 2021, co-hosted by the Governments of Kenya and the United Kingdom, Commonwealth Education partners* launched a virtual roundtable as an official side-event, which is also available on the GE Summit portal.

 Watch | Mobilising resources for education: the crucial role of Commonwealth countries